-TRI Data Processing Center c/o Computer Sciences Corporation Suite 300 8400 Corporate Drive Landover, MD 20785-2294 Attention: TRI Revision Request 301-429-5005 3.
-Hard Copy Form - Although EPA strongly discourages paper submissions due to the increased possibility of data entry errors, you may make corrections by one of three hard copy methods:
+TRI Data Processing Center c/o Computer Sciences Corporation Suite 150 8400 Corporate Drive Landover, MD 20785-2294 Attention: TRI Revision Request

+- 3. Hard Copy Form Although EPA strongly discourages paper submissions due to the increased possibility of data entry errors, you may make corrections by one of three hard copy methods:

-- Facility Data Profile (FDP) - Photocopy of Original - Blank Form - Facility Data Profile - The FDP presents the information a facility submitted to EPA, and includes identified errors with the submissions.
+- Facility Data Profile (FDP)

+- Photocopy of Original

+- Blank Form

+- Facility Data Profile The FDP presents the information a facility submitted to EPA, and includes identified errors with the submissions.
 If you use the FDP to make corrections, you must submit the full Form R or Form A Certification Statement equivalent for each chemical.
 You make your revisions by marking-up the FDP in blue ink.
-Also, you must sign and submit the certification statement on page 3 of the FDP.
+Also, you must sign and submit the certification statement on page 3 of

+the FDP.
 If you do not have a copy of the facility FDP, you can retrieve it from the Internet at <www.triefdp.org>.
-If you or the technical contact have questions about how to respond by using your FDP, please refer to the instruction page of the FDP or call 301-429-5005. - Photocopy of Original Submission You may submit a photocopy of your original submission (from your file) with the corrections made in blue ink.
-Reign and re-date the certification statement on Page 1.
-Please enter an "X" in the space marked "Enter 'X' here if this is a revision," on page 1 of the form. - □ Blank Form Hard copy submissions may be submitted using the form applicable for that particular reporting year or the most recent form available.
+If you or the technical contact has questions about how to respond by using your FDP, please refer to the instruction page of the FDP or call 301-429-5005.

+- Photocopy of Original Submission You may submit a \Box photocopy of your original submission (from your file) with the corrections made in blue ink.
+Resign and re-date the certification statement on Page 1.
+Please enter an "X" in the space marked "Enter 'X' here if this is a revision," on page 1 of the form. - Blank Form - Hard copy submissions may be submitted using the form applicable for that particular reporting year or the most recent form available.
 You can request prior year reporting forms at tridocs@epa.gov.
 Please remember to certify and date the form on page 1.
+Also, please enter an "X" in the space marked "Enter 'X' here if this is a revision," on page 1 of the form.